Battersea Dogs reported in 2021 that the microchip on 63% of their stray dogs had inaccurate or zero data on record.

 It should only take a few minutes.
 To avoid sample contamination please wash your hands and ensure your dog has not eaten, licked, or played with other dogs or toys for two hours prior to sampling.
 A familiar person can prove a useful helper while collecting the sample by holding your dog’s head steady.

-We conduct random sample tests to ensure there is sufficient evidence on the sample stored.
-As the owner of the dog, we advise you to follow the instructions clearly (we tested lots of variations to make sure we got the best method).
+We have worked with our clinicians to understand large volumes of testing and translate successful sample technique into clear instructions.
+As long as you follow these, you are safe.
+We also conduct random sample tests to ensure there is sufficient evidence on the sample stored.
+As the owner of the dog, we advise you to follow the instructions clearly.

 Our DNA extraction method is extremely sensitive and while the sample is taken by the owner, when the instructions are followed there is an extremely low probability that both samples will fail.